The Elusive Muonic WIMP: Experimental constraints

 where $\Omega_{\mathrm{DM}}h^2=0.120$ and $\rho_{\mathrm{DM}}$ is the total DM density used in the indirect detection analysis.
 If, for a given $m_{\chi}$, the cross section is bounded above by $\left\langle \sigma v \right\rangle _{\mathrm{lim}}$, then this corresponds to the following limit in our model,

-We use the values for $\langle \sigma v \rangle_{\rm lim}$ as given in Fig.~10 of~\cite{Hoof_2020} at $\rm 95\%$ C.L., taking the more restrictive Bayesian limit.
+We use the values for $\langle \sigma v \rangle_{\rm lim}$ as given in Fig.~10 of~\cite{Hoof_2020} at $\rm 95\%$ Confidence Level (CL), taking the more restrictive Bayesian limit.
 The relic abundance and cross section for our candidate $\chi$ are calculated using {\tt micrOMEGAs}.
 For the latter we assume it depends on the model parameters in a straightforward manner, as we expect for the $\chi\bar{\chi}\rightarrow\mu^+\mu^-$ tree level dominant process,

 where $F$ encapsulates the portion of the thermally-averaged cross section that does not depend on the coupling parameters.
 It is also expected that the relic density is inversely proportional to the annihilation cross section $\left\langle \sigma v \right\rangle _{\rm ann}$.
 Since $\chi$ can only annihilate to muons or muonic neutrinos, which interact with the $Z'$ boson through the same coupling strength $g_{\mu}$, the annihilation cross section will exhibit the same dependence on the couplings as in Eq.~(\ref{sigmavParamID}).
 We assume then,